-McDowell, a Democrat, was the representative for Virginia's 11th congressional district from 1849 to 1851.
+McDowell was the representative for Virginia’s 11th congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Feb 1846 to Mar 1851, McDowell missed 438 of 1,601 roll call votes, which is 27.4%.
 This is worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.